to-codando/ncode/README.md

-# Your new super lightweight and ultra-fast code editor.
+# Your new code editor.

 ![ncode 1](https://github.com/user-attachments/assets/7f965663-a54e-4a95-8901-e7c879a1c866)